 - Heartburn: As your belly grows, your stomach is pushed upwards to make space for the expanding uterus.
 Also, the pregnancy hormones relax the valve between the stomach and esophagus.
 Both these changes make the stomach acid reflux into the esophagus, causing indigestion and heartburn.

 - Frequent urination: As the baby grows in size and the uterus sinks deeper into the pelvis, mothers experience growing pressure on their urinary bladder, causing frequent urination.
-Besides frequent urination, urine leakage, especially while coughing, sneezing, bending, and laughing, is another problem that mothers face due to increased bladder pressure.
+Besides frequent urination, urine leakage, especially while coughing, sneezing, bending, and laughing, is another problem that mothers face due to stretched pelvic floor muscles.

 - Spider veins and varicose veins: An increase in blood volume and growing weight puts extra pressure on the blood vessels in the body.
 It causes the small blood vessels to swell, exposing a pregnant woman to the risk of developing tiny red-purplish veins (spider veins) on her face, neck, and arms.
 On the other hand, when the large vessels swell and twist due to growing pressure on the legs, they cause varicose veins.
 Experts advise regular exercise and elevation of the legs while sitting to ease swelling.